damianknopp/esper-webevents/README.md

 esper-webevents
 ====================

 Tinkering with Esper, cause its shiny.
-Contians simple CSV reader and EPL statement
+Contains simple CSV reader and EPL statement

-To build type mvn clean install
+To build type mvn clean install or

-Run, java -cp <classpath> EsperExample or from eclipse
-Right click on EsperExample and Run as Java application
+To run, type java -cp <classpath> dmk.esper.EsperExample To run from Eclipse, Right click on EsperExample and Run as Java application